juanfonsecasolis-gorillalogic/SelfHealingLocatorsDemo/README.md

 > "solves the problem of finding the longest subsequence common to all sequences in a set of sequences with extra weight for tag, Id, class, value, other attributes.
 So if an element changes its place in DOM or has a new id, Healenium will find it and generate new locator." - Chernyshova, A.

 **Method.** We evaluated all libraries using the following test procedure: user opens a web form, enters a value in an input field, presses a button to submit the form, and confirms that the value is displayed in a label.
-The test procedure was executed against the combination of locators specified in Table 1 (test cases) using the website implementation listed in Table 2 (Figure 1).
+The test procedure was executed against the combination of locators specified in Table 1 (test cases) using the website implementation listed in Table 2 (figures 1 and 2).

 The test procedure was implemented for DotNet using Selenium/nUnit combo and for Java using Maven/TestNg/Selenium.
 The test cases were executed in Healenium's docker hub container to avoid conflicts with the Driver version [2, 3].